-The shelter always provides proper counseling to all potential adopters.
-Many people do not listen well, and some don't allow their adopted dogs enough time to settle into their new homes - then give up on the dogs too quickly.
+The shelter always provides proper counseling to potential adopters.
+Many people do not listen well, and some don't allow their adopted dogs enough time to settle into their new homes - then give up on the dogs too quickly and return them.
+Please listen to the adoption counselors and try to follow their advice!
+The dogs who come into the shelter often have already been through alot in their lives and deserve good homes who will commit to them - through thick and thin as they say.

 This is just one article of many good ones out there.
 I think it has some good pointers: